 20 Sep 2018

-The first iPAAC Stakeholder Forum will be held in the conference room of the Belgian Ministry of Employment in Brussels on Thursday, 20 September 2018.
+The first iPAAC Stakeholder Forum was held in the conference room of the Belgian Ministry of Employment in Brussels on Thursday, 20 September 2018.

 02 Jul 2018